 The film is driven by a scripted voiceover recorded by participants of workshops at St Andrews Botanic Garden, recorded in the space that formerly housed boilers for the heated glasshouses.
 Moving from scene to scene, and collaging together many references, the narrative constellates around a piece of archival footage showing the film rushes from an STV report of a beauty pageant held at Kibble Palace, Glasgow c.1970, sponsored by the milk board.
 The semi-fictionalised storytelling expands from the historical record into the space of imagination, drawing out echoes that appear across the time and place of the film.

-Artists in Residence Sharing Event, St. Andrews Botanic Garden, 7 June 2024
+2024 Artists in Residence Screening Event, St. Andrews Botanic Garden, 14 Sep

-Artists in Residence Screening Event, St. Andrews Botanic Garden, 14 Sep 2024
+2024 Artists in Residence Sharing Event, St. Andrews Botanic Garden, 7 June